-Follow us to the countryside during the autumn months for some leaf-peeking, then head to the U-pick farms outside Portland, Oregon where you can pick your own of the season’s bounty.
+Follow us to the countryside during the autumn months for some leaf-peeking, then head to the U-pick farms and apple orchards outside Portland, Oregon where you can pick your own from the season’s bounty.
 With hours worth of family-fun apple and pumpkin picking, you can enjoy a staycation or long weekend road trip and save money on your food bills for weeks to come.

 At most farms today, entertaining guests is part of the business, so your family can expect to pick fruit, go on a hayride or other attraction, and buy fresh baked goods and fruit filled goodies.
 Pickers should remember that certain varieties are better suited for different purposes.